-6 Conclusions
+6. Conclusions

-It is known that space-sharing scheduling can cause the problem of blockade under heavy workload and that this problem can be alleviated by applying the gang scheduling strategy.
-Although there have been many new strategies introduced to improve the performance of gang scheduling and to make it more practical, the problem on how to set length of time slots has not been so far seriously addressed.
+It is known that space-sharing scheduling for parallel processing can cause the problem of blockade under heavy workload and that this problem can be alleviated by applying the gang scheduling strategy.
+Although there have been many new strategies introduced to improve the performance of gang scheduling and to make it more practical, the problem of how to set length of time slots has not been so far seriously addressed.
 This problem is very important and can seriously affect the performance of gang scheduling.
-In practice the length of time slot should be set relatively long as a short length of time slot can greatly increase the scheduling overhead.
-However, setting the length too long will degrade both efficiency of system utilisation and performance of job execution, especially short jobs.

-In this paper we proposed a new strategy for alleviating the problem on how to set slot length.
-In this strategy short jobs are given special treatments, that is, short jobs will not be queued and are able to run as soon as possible on their arrival to minimise their waiting time, and the length of time slot may be temporarily adjusted as long as each short job can complete its execution in just a single time slot to minimise the average idle time on each processor.
-Therefore, the performance of short jobs will not be affected much by the length of time slot.
+In practice the length of time slots should be set relatively long as a short length of time slots can greatly increase the scheduling overhead.
+However, setting the length too long will degrade both efficiency of system utilization and performance of jobs, especially short jobs.
+In this paper we proposed a new strategy for tackling the problem of setting the length of time slots.
+In this strategy short jobs are given special treatments.
+Firstly, short jobs are not queued and are able to run as soon as possible on their arrival.
+Secondly, the length of time slots may be temporarily adjusted as long as each short job can complete its execution in just a single time slot.
+In consequence, the average waiting time for short jobs is minimized and the performance of short jobs will not be affected significantly by the length of time slots.

 It should be stressed that limiting long jobs to run simultaneously on the same processors has played a very important role for the success of our new strategy.
-This is because to limit long jobs running simultaneously on the same processors can significantly reduce the average number of time slots in a scheduling round and thus there are more free places for short jobs to fit in without adding too many extra time slots to exceed the limit of a manageable number of time slots in the system.
+This is because to limit long jobs running simultaneously on the same processors can significantly reduce the average number of time slots in a scheduling round.
+Therefore, there are more free places for short jobs to fit in without adding too many extra time slots in the system.